roelofjan-elsinga/portfolio/resources/content/articles/an-overview-of-my-programming-style-guide.md

 # An overview of my programming style guide

-I’m writing this style guide to make my own code more readable and maintainable.
+I'm writing this style guide to make my own code more readable and maintainable.
 This guide attempts to cover all of the code I write and work with, so it will be expanded over time, as I find more things to document.
 So far, this guide covers Laravel (and PHP in general), and JavaScript.

 ### 1. Laravel

-Since I mainly work with Laravel, I’ll base the PHP section of this guide on this Framework.
-I’ll describe things like setting up routes, dealing with service providers, name spacing, unit tests, and exposing API endpoints here.
-I will not get into how these work, because that’s beside the point of this post.
-All I’m doing here is describing how they should be written and formatted.
+Since I mainly work with Laravel, I'll base the PHP section of this guide on this Framework.
+I'll describe things like setting up routes, dealing with service providers, name spacing, unit tests, and exposing API endpoints here.
+I will not get into how these work, because that's beside the point of this post.
+All I'm doing here is describing how they should be written and formatted.

 #### 1.1 Routes